lennyleadership/zhichang/content/docs/01 Interview Experience/25 MB Hydro Lab Tech/Interview Prep/04_decision_making.md

 Probe: What did you consider?
 Were there any risks?
 What was the result?

-# Case #1 Fired a colleague at Testmark
+# Present it at the technician level

-# Case #2 Stay with my Professional
+## Case #1 Stay with my Professional
 stretch to data analysis, not to far to become data analyst. move to BC, learn skills.

-# Case #3 Stand up with my Professional Standard
+## Case #2 Stand up with my Professional Standard
 Situation: AECL, ICP QC results off.
 I asked to review them.
 Their emotion was raised.
 I decided to have another tech to help them, and report to my supervisor.
 It would be easier for them to take peer opinion.